danielfdickinson/dananke-theme-hugo-dfd/README.md

 ## Production

-To run in production (e.g. to have Google Analytics show up), run `HUGO_ENV=production` before your build command.
+To run in production (e.g. to have Google Analytics show up, if used), run `HUGO_ENV=production` before your build command.
 For example:

 ```sh
 HUGO_ENV=production hugo
 ```

 Note: The above command will not work on Windows.
-If you are running a Windows OS, use the below command:
+If you are running a Windows OS, use the command below:

 ```cmd
 set HUGO_ENV=production